September 29, 2022

 9. Be a Mentor

 Robert Ingersoll once said, “We rise by lifting others.”
 Ensure you are your team’s coach and mentor, not just a boss.
 Find ways to lift your team.
 Practice random acts of kindness throughout the day.
-Lead by example and be willing to drop what you are doing to help your team.
+Lead by example and be willing to drop what you do to help your team.
 A great mentor will see talents and abilities in people who may not see them in themselves.
 A mentor will empower their team to see the future and believe they can achieve their goals.
 You should inspire and motivate your team.

 10. PLAY – Make Work Fun